time2fishman/home-loan-wizard/README.md

 <details>

-  <summary>The purpose of the Home Loan Wizard</summary> is to generate leads for the appropriate parties in the real estate market.
+  <summary>The purpose of the Home Loan Wizard...</summary> is to generate leads for the appropriate parties in the real estate market.
 It will gather information about prospective customers, including contact ingormation, and route appropriately.

 </details>

 ### Scope

 <details>
-  The scope of the project is to create a gated form that will ask appropriate and applicable questions and then a back end that will send the lead to the designated parties.
+  <summary>The scope of the project is to create...</summary> a gated form that will ask appropriate and applicable questions and then a back end that will send the lead to the designated parties.
 </details>

 ## Description